-The goal of this three-day Boot Camp is to provide training for the participants to use machine learning (ML) in weather and climate applications on High-Performance Computing systems (HPC).
-The participants will get an introduction to the scientific domains of meteorology, ML, and HPC.
-Afterwards, they will explore the applications developed in the MAELSTROM project that include:
+The goal of this three-day Boot Camp was to provide training for the participants to use machine learning (ML) in weather and climate applications on High-Performance Computing systems (HPC).
+The participants received an introduction to the scientific domains of meteorology, ML, and HPC.
+Afterwards, they explored the applications developed in the MAELSTROM project that include:

 - The use of citizen observations and social media data for better weather predictions